deadlykam/CodeOptPro_Godot/README.md

 =========
 ```
 #### Pooling System:
 Added Pooling System feature to CodeOptPro.
 For now any Node or child of Node can be used as a pooling object.
 This feature will help a lot in performance for objects that will share some other common objects.
 For example if two gun objects have similar bullet type then they can both use a pool of those bullets.
 That way it will give an illusion that there are a lot of bullets but in reality they are sharing the same bullets.
 I have also given the option to create your own custom pooling system.
-To use the pooling system you will first need to create a new _PoolManagerHelper_ from the _Managers_ tab or you can use the already created pool manager called _default_pool_.
+To use the pooling system you will first need to create a new _PoolManagerHelper_ from the _Managers_ tab in the _Variable Creator_ or you can use the already created pool manager called _default_pool_.
 For any examples below we will be using the default pool manager, _default_pool_.
 First lets looking into the pool manager helper.
 1. **void add_request(Node)** - This is the method for requesting a pool object and MUST be called by the pool object receiver scripts.
 From the pool manager this is the ONLY method that needs to be called to get a pool object.

 To make an object into a pool object receiver you MUST add certain methods to it or just simply use the script template called _COP_pool_receiver_object_template.gd_ which is under _Node_.
 Let me explain the properties and methods for the pool object receiver.